Vision

 Roadmap

 Direction has run twenty or more cohorts.
 The curriculum has been stress-tested, broken, and improved by every class that came through it and our list of instructors continues to grow.
 A rotation of instructors means no single cohort depends on any single teacher.
-The course keeps getting better because the people teaching it just finished building something real.
-We grow through expanding course offerings and more frequency, ownership remains with those who do the work.
+The courses keep getting better because the people teaching it just finished building something real.
+We grow through expanding course offerings and more frequency; ownership remains with those who do the work.

 Exit Criteria